sonata-project/SonataAdminBundle/Resources/doc/reference/filter_field_definition.rst

 - string
 - text

-if no type is set, the Admin class will use the one set in the doctrine mapping definition.
+If no type is set, the Admin class will use the one set in the Doctrine mapping definition.

 Tweak it!
 ---------

-- It is possible to tweak the default template by setting a ``template`` key in the options array.
+- It is possible to change the default template by setting a ``template`` key in the options array.
-- If the project required specific behaviors, they can be implemented in the ``configureFilterFields()`` method.
+- If the project requires specific behaviors, they can be implemented in the ``configureFilterFields()`` method.

 Advanced usage
 --------------

-If you want to create a custom callback filter, this is how to do. ``getWithOpenCommentField`` and ``getWithOpenCommentFilter``  are callback method used to define the field type and how to filter the provided value.
+To create a custom callback filter, two methods need to be implemented; one to define the field type and one to define how to use the field's value.
+In this example, ``getWithOpenCommentField`` and ``getWithOpenCommentFilter`` implement this functionality.

 .. code-block:: php